Art & Design

 We have a vibrant art and design curriculum.
 Every year group will have opportunities to develop skills in painting, sculpture and drawing and develop techniques in colour, pattern, texture, line, shape, form and space.
 Children will learn about a range of artists, craft makers and designers.
 The curriculum will engage, inspire and challenge pupils, equipping them with skills and knowledge to experiment, invent and create their own works of art.

-Design Technology is a vibrant subject within the curriculum that encourages pupils to evaluate products, design their own creations, make them and then evaluate again.
+Design Technology is a subject within the curriculum that teaches pupils to evaluate products, design their own creations, make them and then evaluate again.
 The subject is practical and involves the direct teaching of skills such as selecting from and using a range of tools for cutting, sawing, sewing and food preparation.
 The subject links to Healthy Schools through looking at healthy diets and understanding where food comes from.
-Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others wants, needs and values.
+Pupils learn to use problem solving techniques to support their learning within the subject.

 We believe that learning takes place through high quality opportunities to use language in all aspects of the curriculum.
 Therefore, the teaching of English embraces all aspects of language, written, read and spoken.
 As spoken language skills are the vital starting point for emergent reading and writing these are a key focus for younger children.
 All children’s reading and writing skills are developed throughout the school so that they are able to reach their potential in school and on into adult life.
 In a literate society it is essential we are able to communicate both orally and in the written word and also read the range of texts encountered in everyday life.
 Pupils will have a chance to develop culturally, emotionally, intellectually, socially and spiritually.